 A. Rules and Process

-No candidate for public or party office, or ballot proposition, shall receive an endorsement from the Club unless the Membership has been notified as specified in Article VI, Section E. In order to be endorsed, the person must receive a sum score of at least 50% + 1 of the maximum ballot score, which shall be determined by multiplying the total number of ballots cast by five.
+No candidate for public or party office, or ballot proposition, shall receive an endorsement from the Club unless the Membership has been notified as specified in Article VI, Section E. In order for a candidate to be endorsed, the person must receive a sum score of at least 50% + 1 of the maximum ballot score, which shall be determined by multiplying the total number of ballots cast by five.
 In order for a proposition to be endorsed yes, no, or no recommendation, a position must receive at least 60% of the ballots cast.

 To rescind an endorsement, a two-thirds affirmative vote shall be required.

 For all single-seat, single-choice races (such as President, Senator, Congressperson, Governor and other statewide offices, State Senate, and State Assembly), all eligible candidates will appear on one ballot and voting members may score as many candidates as they desire by ranking any or all of the eligible candidates on a scale ranging from zero to five.
 All of the ballots will be counted, and that number will be multiplied by the maximum ranking of five, resulting in a maximum ballot score.
 Then each candidate will have his or her individual rankings summed.